MacroMelon/cassandra_cpp_wrapper/Readme.md

 [Datastax Cassandra C/C++ driver](https://github.com/apache/cassandra-cpp-driver/tree/master)
 meant to actually use proper C++ memory safe techniques.

-It uses some heinous form of RAII that I came up with sleep deprived and high on jaffacakes.
+It uses some heinous form of RAII that I came up with while sleep deprived and high on jaffacakes.

 ### I implore you, PLEASE do not use this in production environments!